karyam/multi-agent-monitoring/CONTRIBUTING.md

 - [ ] Check `concordia/concordia/factory/agent` and `concordia/concordia/factory/agent/basic_agent.py` to see whether we can rely on them instead of implementing custom agent

 ### Infrastructure
-- [ ] Experiment infrastructure: Ray for distributed simulations, MLFlow for experiment tracking, W&B for visualisations
+- [ ] Design and implement infrastructure for running experiments quickly and efficiently (as automated as possible): Ray for distributed simulations, MLFlow for experiment tracking, W&B for visualisations